 The panel will be chaired by Ann Lazim, Literature & Library Development Manager at the Centre for Literacy in Primary Education (CLPE) and co-founder of the UK section of the International Board on Books for Young People (IBBY) with Kim Reynolds.
 Kim will also be contributing to the panel.
 She is one of the judges for the Little Rebels Children’s Book Award.
 She is the author of Radical Children’s Literature (2010) and is currently Professor of Children’s Lit. at Newcastle University.

 Joining Kim and Ann will be 2 children’s authors:

 Catherine Johnson: Catherine’s recent books for young people include Sawbones (2013) and Nest of Vipers (2008).
 Catherine has said of her children’s books: ‘I love writing about the people you don’t often see in history’.
-Catherine is also well known for her screenwriting, perhaps most famously, for the BBC2 Drama, Bullet Boy (2004).
+Catherine is also well known for her screenwriting, perhaps most famously, for the feature film, Bullet Boy (2004).